grafana/google-sheets-datasource/docs/sources/_index.md

 # Google Sheets data source plugin for Grafana

-The Google Sheets data source plugin for Grafana lets you to visualize your Google Spreadsheets in Grafana.
-It uses the Google Sheets API to read the data and allow you to define the query inside the editor to view in a Dashboard panel or Explore.
+The Google Sheets data source plugin for Grafana lets you to visualize your Google spreadsheets in Grafana.
+It uses the Google Sheets API to read the data which you can view in dashboard panels or [Explore](https://grafana.com/docs/grafana/latest/explore/).

 {{< docs/play title="Google Sheets data source plugin demo" url="https://play.grafana.org/d/ddkar8yanj56oa/visualizing-google-sheets-data" >}}

 ## Requirements

-To use the Google Sheets data source plugin, you will need:
+To use the Google Sheets data source plugin, you need:

 - A [Google account](https://support.google.com/accounts/answer/27441?hl=en) to be able to use Google Sheets.
 - Any of the following Grafana editions:
   - A [Grafana OSS](https://grafana.com/oss/grafana/) server.
   - A [Grafana Cloud](https://grafana.com/pricing/) stack.
-  - An on-premise Grafana Enterprise server with an [activated license](https://grafana.com/docs/grafana/latest/enterprise/license/activate-license/).
+  - A self-managed Grafana Enterprise server with an [activated license](/docs/grafana/latest/administration/enterprise-licensing/).

 ## Get started